Dear Dancer,

 repressive, male-dominated societies.
 Simultaneously, belly dancing

-the subconscious, iconic connection to their own ancient feminist roots.
+their ancient, iconic connection to their own innate, feminist roots.

-origins.
-I felt the universal creative force as feminine, not
+"reclaimed" my matriarchical origins.
+I experienced the universal creative force as feminine, not

-masculine....a Goddess, not a God (sic)!
+masculine--a Goddess, not a god!
 And I embraced sacred-erotic

 priestesses